rustenburgJ/IASC-2P02/blog.md

 ##   Why are the Digital Humanities so White?
+###  Tara McPherson
 A Parallel Structure of Unix and Race, White Privilege: Unpacking the Invisible Knapsack, Using Voyant, A Text Analysis Tool

 ###  [Joyce Rustenburg](https://twitter.com/rustenburg_J)